gfranko/amdclean/README.md

 - You can use the `globalModules` option to list all of the modules that you would like to expose as a `window` property

-__I am having a scope problem with all of the local module variables.
-What can I do?__

-- You can use the `globalObject` option to store all of your modules in a single global object that uses the top-most function scope.
-You can even name that global object whatever you prefer by using the `globalObjectName` option.

-__I replaced Almond.js with AMDClean and my file is bigger.
+__I replaced Almond.js with AMDclean and my file is bigger.
 Why Is This?__

 - There could be a couple of reasons:

   * Unneccessary files are still being included with your build.
 Make sure that both Almond.js and the RequireJS text! plugin are not still being included, since they are not needed.
 You can use the `removeModules` option to make sure certain modules are not included (e.g. text plugin).

-  * You are using an old version of AMDClean (`0.6.0` or earlier).
-The latest versions of AMDClean do a better job of optimizing modules.
+  * You are using an old version of AMDclean (`0.6.0` or earlier).
+The latest versions of AMDclean do an amazing job of optimizing modules.

-  *  Many of your individual module names are pretty long since they include the full path to a file.
-An example is `text_templates_headinghtml`.
-This module name could be changed to just `headinghtml` to save space.
-You can override the AMDClean module naming logic with the `prefixTransform` option to save some space.

-__I am building a JavaScript library and want to provide conditional AMD support, but AMDClean seems to be wiping away my if statement.
+__I am building a JavaScript library and want to provide conditional AMD support, but AMDclean seems to be wiping away my if statement.
 How do I fix this?__

 - You have two options:

   1. Set the `transformAMDChecks` to `false`

-  2. Make sure that you have a comment (that matches your AMDClean `commentCleanName` option) one line above your conditional AMD if statement
+  2. Make sure that you have a comment (that matches your AMDclean `commentCleanName` option) one line above your conditional AMD if statement

-__I don't like the way AMDClean normalizes the names of my modules with underscores.
+__I don't like the way AMDclean normalizes the names of my modules with underscores.
 Can I change this?__

 - You sure can.
 You can either use the `prefixMode` and change it to camelCase, or you can override all of the logic with your own logic by using the `prefixTransform` option hook.

+__I can't seem to get AMDclean 2.0 to work.
+What gives?__

+- Please make sure you are using the `onModuleBundleComplete` Require.js hook and **NOT** the `onBuildWrite` Require.js hook.
+The `onBuildWrite` hook has been deprecated for AMDclean versions `> 2.0`.

 ## License